jz10101/aws-cloud-infrastructure-project/README.md

 Production-style cloud infrastructure deployed on Amazon Web Services using **Terraform**, **Docker**, **Amazon EC2**, **Linux**, **IAM**, **S3**, and **CloudWatch**.

+Built as a production-style cloud infrastructure portfolio project to demonstrate Infrastructure as Code, AWS networking, containerization, monitoring, and cloud security best practices.

 > ## ⚠️ Important
 >
 > This project is hosted on an AWS EC2 instance that is normally **stopped** to minimize AWS costs.